-An organizing tool featuring an authentic conversation connecting two people about values and goals.
+A one-on-one is an organizing tool featuring an authentic conversation connecting two people about values and goals.

-A political office that is up for office however, there the incumbent is not running for reelection.
+An open seat is a political office that is up for office however, there the incumbent is not running for reelection.

-The system where dominant groups benefit from structural advantages and also have the power to discriminate against non-dominant groups who do not benefit from the structural advantages.
+Oppression is the system where dominant groups benefit from structural advantages and also have the power to discriminate against non-dominant groups who do not benefit from the structural advantages.

-Content shared via a digital platform that does not require paying to post.
+Organic digital media is content shared via a digital platform that does not require paying to post.

-Advertisements that cost the campaign money (e.g., TV ads, radio ads, digital ads).
+Paid media is advertisements that cost the campaign money (e.g., TV ads, radio ads, digital ads).

-Very uncommon method of determining the Democratic nominee that appears on the general election ballot through party conventions or caucuses instead of primaries.
+A party convention is a very uncommon method of determining the Democratic nominee that appears on the general election ballot through party conventions or caucuses instead of primaries.

-A form of social level setting and power relationships in society that favors men, especially white men, and grants them more social, political, economic, sexual, and human rights.
+Patriarchy is a form of social level setting and power relationships in society that favors men, especially white men, and grants them more social, political, economic, sexual, and human rights.

-Voters who need to be persuaded/convinced to support a specific candidate or cause.
+Persuadable voters are voters who need to be persuaded/convinced to support a specific candidate or cause.